Role of Lapland in experiential MICE travel in 2026

 How does Lapland ensure eco-friendly and sustainable corporate travel?

-Venues like Octola achieve negative carbon footprints through renewable energy and sequestration programs, while real-time clean air monitoring demonstrates environmental quality.
+Venues achieve negative carbon footprints through renewable energy and sequestration programs, while real-time clean air monitoring demonstrates environmental quality.
 Operators commit to regenerative tourism principles that actively improve ecosystems rather than merely minimizing harm.
-Local partnerships ensure community benefits and cultural respect, particularly with Sámi populations.
+Local partnerships ensure community benefits and cultural respect.

 What is the ideal group size and booking timeline for a Lapland corporate retreat?